subic/ghaction-thumbnails/README.md

 ### Outputs

-If there are no breaking errors, the action only sets a workflow environment variable: `thumbnails` which is the repository relative path string for the container [`output` images folder](#output).
+If there are no breaking errors, the action only sets a single output: `thumbnails` which is the repository relative path string for the container [`output` images folder](#output).
 It can be used in any further image actions or passed to a commit repository action.

 ### Example usage